zhaorui-bi/BASALT/README.md

   	Java (>=1.7)

-  	Binning tools: MetaBAT2, Maxbin2, CONCOCT, Semibin2, Metabinner
+  	Binning tools: MetaBAT2, Maxbin2, CONCOCT, Semibin2, LorBin

   	Note: VAMB was used to be implemented in BASALT, but due to the conflict of environment and unsatisfactory performance on environmental datasets, we temporarily removed VAMB from BASALT environment.
 However, bins generated using VAMB can still be imported to BASALT directly for post-binning refinements.